Merit-based Classics Fellowships and Grants

 - Undergraduates with outstanding language skills may be sponsored by the department as tutors in Latin or Greek.

-- The CU residence halls employ tutors for their resident students, especially for the larger-market courses such as Latin, Myth, and Trash and Treasure.
+- The CU residence halls employ tutors for their resident students, especially for the larger courses such as Latin, Myth, and Trash and Treasure.
 Flexibility is an asset for gaining these positions.